Promoter Oscar De La Hoya has sensationally been called out to fight a former employee world title-holder who is seventeen years his junior.

 “But for fighting eight rounds, ten rounds, and you weren’t even the world champion.”

 Charlo responded: “If y’all believe that s—, you a fool,” he said. “(In) 2012, I KO’d Chris Chatman in a 10-round fight, who was 15-1 at the time.
 Thank you, PBC, for saving us Black Fighters.

 “Back then, I can tell how much value Oscar De La Hoya had for us.
 We ran in the category of ‘let’s build them up to tear down.
 But little did he know I was a conscious fighter, ready to prove my worth. ”

 “The risk was greater than the reward.
 His excuse is he had 100 fighters.”

-Also unhappy at the fact De La Hoya didn’t take on both him and his brother Jermall together, Charlo added: “I always wanted to be promoted by the same company alongside my twin.
+Also unhappy that De La Hoya didn’t take on him and his brother Jermall, Charlo added: “I always wanted to be promoted by the same company alongside my twin.